CogitoNTNU/TutorAI/README.md

 ### Prerequisites
 - Ensure that git is installed on your machine.
 [Download Git](https://git-scm.com/downloads)
 - Ensure Python 3.9 or newer is installed on your machine.
 [Download Python](https://www.python.org/downloads/)
-- Familiarity with basic Python package management and virtual environments is beneficial.
+- Docker is used for the backend and database setup.
+[Download Docker](https://www.docker.com/products/docker-desktop)

 ### Clone the repository
 ```bash